-Based on our understanding of the company and industry, we identified that the principal risks of non-compliance with laws and regulations related to the listing rules and tax legislation, and we considered the extent to which non-compliance might have a material effect on the financial statements.
-We also considered those laws and regulations that have a direct impact on the financial statements such as the

-Companies Act 2006.
-We evaluated management's incentives and opportunities for fraudulent manipulation of the financial statements (including the risk of override of controls), and determined that the principal risks were related to the posting of journal entries to manipulate the financial results in the year, specifically journals to conceal the misappropriation of cash.
-We have also considered the risk of management bias in forming its significant accounting judgements or estimates and in the related disclosures.
+Based on our understanding of the company and industry, we identified that the principal risks of non-compliance with laws and regulations related to the listing rules, and we considered the extent to which non-compliance might have a material effect on the financial statements.
+We also considered those laws and regulations that have a direct impact on the financial statements such as tax legislation and the Companies Act 2006.
+We evaluated management's incentives and opportunities for fraudulent manipulation of the financial statements (including the risk of override of controls), and determined that the principal risks were related to the posting of journal entries to manipulate the financial results in the year.
+We have also considered the risk of management bias in forming the accounting judgements and estimates and in the related disclosures.
 Audit procedures performed by the engagement team included:

-- Discussions and inquires of group; management, internal audit function and legal counsel, including consideration of known or suspected instances of non-compliance with laws and regulation and fraud; - Evaluation of management's controls designed to prevent and detect irregularities; - Challenging assumptions made by management in determining significant accounting estimates and judgments in particular in relation to the valuation of intercompany loans recievable Key Audit Matter as set our in our report.
-We have tested significant accounting estimates and judgements to supporting documentation, considering alternative information where appropriate along with considering the appropriateness of the related disclosures in the financial statements; - Identifying and testing a sample of journal entries throughout the whole year, which met our pre-determined fraud risk criteria; - Reviewing minutes of meetings of those charged with governance and reviewing internal audit reports.
+- Discussions and inquires of group; management, internal audit function and legal counsel, including consideration of known or suspected instances of non-compliance with laws and regulation and fraud; - Evaluation of management's controls designed to prevent and detect irregularities; - Challenging assumptions made by management in determining accounting estimates and judgments in particular in relation to the valuation of intercompany loans receivable.
+We have tested significant accounting estimates and judgements to supporting documentation, considering alternative information where appropriate along with considering the appropriateness of the related disclosures in the financial statements; - Applying our pre-determined fraud risk criteria in respect of journals posted in the year; - Reviewing minutes of meetings of those charged with governance and reviewing Group internal audit reports.